rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 **How is React's context provided and consumed?** Imagine you would have component A as root component that provides the context and component C as one of the child components that consumes the context.
 The application has a colored theme that can be used to style your components.
 Thus, you want to make the colored theme available for every component via the React context.

 In your A component you provide the context.
 It is a hardcoded colored theme property in this case, but it can be anything from component state to component props.
+Component A display component D but makes the context available to all its children.

 {{< highlight javascript >}}
 class A extends React.Component {